 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add prosciutto slices in a single layer; sear until browned and crispy, 2-3 minutes per side (you may need to work in batches).
 TIP: Press down on prosciutto with a spatula for even crisping.
 If prosciutto starts to crisp too quickly, reduce heat to medium. • Turn off heat; transfer to a paper-towel- lined plate.
 Wipe out pan.

-• While prosciutto cooks, wash and dry produce.
-Halve, peel, and mince half the shallot (all for 4 servings).
-Halve tomatoes. • In a large bowl, whisk together mayonnaise, mustard, vinegar, a drizzle of olive oil, and 1⁄2 tsp sugar (a large drizzle of olive oil and 1 tsp sugar for 4 servings). • Stir in minced shallot; set aside to marinate.
+• While prosciutto cooks, wash and dry produce. • Halve, peel, and mince half the shallot (all for 4 servings).
+Halve tomatoes. • In a large bowl, whisk together mayonnaise, mustard, vinegar, 1⁄2 tsp sugar, and a drizzle of olive oil (1 tsp sugar and a large drizzle of olive oil for 4). • Stir in shallot; set aside to marinate.

 • Massage grain blend in package to break up grains; partially open package.
-Microwave until heated through, 1 1⁄2-2 minutes. • Spread grain blend out on a plate to cool.
+Microwave until warmed through, 1 1⁄2-2 minutes. • Spread grain blend out on a plate to cool.

 • Pat chicken* dry with paper towels; season all over with half the oregano (all for 4 servings), salt, and pepper. • Heat a drizzle of oil in pan used for prosciutto over medium-high heat.
 Add chicken; cook until browned and cooked through, 3-5 minutes per side.
 Turn off heat; transfer to a cutting board to rest.

-• While chicken cooks, roughly chop crispy prosciutto. • To bowl with shallot, toss together tomatoes, grain blend, arugula, half the prosciutto, and half the Parmesan. • Taste and season with salt and pepper if desired.
+• While chicken cooks, roughly chop prosciutto. • To bowl with dressing, add tomatoes, grain blend, arugula, half the prosciutto, and half the Parmesan.
+Toss to combine. • Taste and season with salt and pepper if desired.

 • Slice chicken crosswise. • Divide salad between bowls.
 Top with chicken, remaining prosciutto, and remaining Parmesan.
 Serve.